EldonGabriel/eldongabriel.github.io/_posts/2026-05-31-password-strength-assessment.md

 - Securely removing temporary audit files after testing

-This process helps administrators find weak passwords before attackers can use them.
+This process helps administrators to identify weak passwords before attackers can use them.

 ## 1.2 Technical Task / Troubleshooting Process

-The process focused on reviewing password data and checking password strength.
+The process focused on reviewing password data and checking the password strength.

 ### Key Actions & Observations

 * Created a temporary test account named `katy`.

-* Added the account to the sudo group.
+* Added account to the sudo group.

 * Combined account data from `/etc/passwd` and `/etc/shadow`.

-* Isolated the target account for testing.
+* Isolated target accounts for testing.

-* Restricted access to audit files.
+* Restricted access to the audit files.

-* Verified that the extracted account data was correct.
+* Verified that the extracted account data were correct.

-* Prepared a password dictionary for testing.
+* A password dictionary was prepared for testing.

-* Ran John the Ripper against the target account.
+* Ran John the Ripper on the target account.

-* Selected the password format manually when automatic detection failed.
+* Selected password format manually when automatic detection failed.

 * Verified the assessment results.

-* Removed temporary audit files using the `shred` utility.
+* Temporary audit files were removed using the `shred` utility.

 **Root Cause:** John the Ripper could not automatically identify the password format.
-Setting the correct format manually resolved the issue.
+Manually setting the correct format resolved this issue.

 ## 1.3 Resolution and Validation

-The assessment results were reviewed through testing and tool output verification.
+The assessment results were reviewed through testing and tool-output verification.

 | Parameter | Configuration Value |
 |---|---|